Bow railway station: Pre grouping (1850-1922)

-The East & West India Docks & Birmingham Junction Railway (later North London Railway (NLR)) was incorporated by Act of Parliament on 26 August 1846.
+The East and West India Docks and Birmingham Junction Railway (later North London Railway (NLR)) was incorporated by the East and West India Docks and Birmingham Junction Railway Act 1846 (9 & 10 Vict. c. cccxcvi) on 26 August 1846.
 It was empowered to construct a railway from the district of Poplar and the docks to Camden Town in north London.

 The railway's headquarters and locomotive works were initially in Bow.

 When the station was built it was a two platformed affair and the entrance was on the road bridge straddling the two tracks.
 Stairs lead from this building down to the platforms.
 Directly south of the station a junction diverged to the west that enabled North London Railway services to reach Fenchurch Street station via the London & Blackwall Extension Railway at Gas Factory Junction.
 Services between Islington and Fenchurch Street started operating on 26 September 1850 but the line to Poplar docks was not opened (to goods traffic until 1 January 1852.

 Fenchurch Street acted as the NLR London terminus up until 1865 when Broad Street station was opened.
 The line that went straight on was to initially goods only, although a railway station had been constructed just south of the later Poplar East India Road railway station, it never saw traffic.

 The opening of Broad Street and Poplar East India Road resulted in a change to the services that served Bow.
 The four trains per hour Fenchurch Street service was diverted to Poplar East India Road and the NLR then ran a connecting shuttle (also four trains per hour) into Fenchurch Street although after four years the operation of this was taken over by the Great Eastern Railway (GER).

 The station was comprehensively rebuilt when the curve to the London Tilbury & Southend Railway (LTSR) at Bromley was being built in the late 1860s.
 The railway works had expanded in a short time and there was not enough space south of the works site to fit in a spur that ran up to the LT&SR (it crossed the NLR a short distance south of the works) so the spur diverged north of Bow station and along the east side of the works site.
 Bow station was a busy station at that time so the decision was made to rebuild the station.